-Building a high-quality Progressive Web App has incredible benefits, making it easier to delight your users, grow engagement and increase conversions.
-So let’s make a brief list of the general advantages:
+Building a high-quality Progressive Web App has incredible benefits, making it easier to delight your users, grow engagement, and increase conversions.
+Here is a list of their advantages:

 - They can be published in the Android App Store.

-- They appear in the home screen exactly like native apps.
+- They appear in the home screen just like a native app.

 - They load fast even on low quality networks such as 3G.

-- Push notifications increase the possibilities of building customer loyalty.
+- Push notifications provide greater opportunities to build customer loyalty.